opea-project/docs/developer-guides/doc_guidelines.rst

 Ultimately every document file (``.md`` and ``.rst``) in the project must appear in the ``toctree`` hierarchy.
 An orphan document file will be flagged by Sphinx as not included in a toctree directive.
+ReST documents that are intentionally left out of the toctree can be tagged with a ``:orphan:`` roll at the top of the file (sometimes done on README.rst files we don't need in the generated HTML.

+See :ref:`docbuild-troubleshooting` for more information.

 Headings
 ********